XiansAiPlatform/XiansAi.Website/docs/getting-started/2-first-flow.md

     The name workflow must be unique within your organization.
 You can see the list of workflow definitions on the XiansAI portal.
 You can change the name of the workflow by setting it at the `[Workflow]` attribute.

     ```csharp
     [Workflow("My New Named Flow")]
     public class SimpleFlow: FlowBase
     ```

+!!! abstract "Did you know?"
+    Did you know that Xians.ai is capable of long running (persistent) flows?
+This means you are able to delay a workflow for days or months as required.
+The workflow will be paused and resumed when the delay is over.

 ## Configuring flow visualization